dwslab/assDataMiningQuestion/README.md

 - Evaluation measure
     - Currently nine evaluation measure are implemented (see Available evaluation measures)
 - Expected filename ending
     - The expected file name ending of files which the participant should upload.
 During upload only the files with such an extension are shown.
+    It is a comma speparated list of wile extensions without the dot (e.g. doc,xls,odt).
     The field can be also left empty for no file extension restriction.
 - Maximum upload size
     - The maximum upload size in KB for the participants file (solution / file with participants predictions).
 - Points
     - The number of points for this question.
-Depending on much weight you want to give to this question.
+Depending on how much weight you want to give to this question.

 #### Available evaluation measures

 - Classification
+    - for each of the following measures (except accuracy), an average has to be selected (micro, macro, weighted or binary).
+      If binary is selected additionally the positive label has to be provided.
     - Accuracy
-        - The usual accuracy value which also works for multiclass
     - Precision
-        - for precision as well as recall and f measure, the average has to be selected (micro, macro weighted or binary).
-          If binary is selected addittionally the positive label has to be provided.
     - Recall
     - F-Measure
 - Regression